Bel Air man shot by Harford County sheriff's deputies Thursday is in serious condition

 After deputies evacuated nearby residents and attempted to contact Hawkins, specialty units that included a crisis negotiations team arrived at the scene, officials said.
 Deputies heard gunshots fired inside the home before negotiators arrived and talked with Hawkins on the phone for nearly an hour, the sheriff's office said.

-After medics rendered aid, Hawkins was airlifted to Shock Trauma in Baltimore.
+After medics rendered aid, Hawkins was airlifted to Shock Trauma.
 The sheriff's office said Hawkins was alert and speaking to first responders in transit.
-Police offered no updates in Hawkins' condition on Friday.

 Witnesses or anyone with video or additional information about the incident may contact Detective A. Ross at 443-567-7091.